 The Company ensures fairness in business with Group companies through specific articles of operational standards, requiring Group companies to seek the approval of or notify the Company before making decisions and providing in principle for the dispatch of Company executives.

 In creating clear targets based on the medium-term management plan and annual budget system, Nagase implements budget and performance control at the Company and Group companies.
 In order to increase the reliability of financial reporting, the Company documents, evaluates and improves its overall internal control system and the process for preparing financial statements, based on the Financial Instruments and Exchange Law.

-The Company has upgraded the system for corporate auditors to understand the overall state of Company management on a steady basis by attending important meetings including Board of Directors’ meetings and exchanging information, and viewing approval-process documents and reports.
-Moreover, directors report the following items to the corporate auditors or the Board of Auditors either individually or through the Board of Directors of the Company and Group Companies.
+The Company has upgraded the system for Audit & Supervisory Board Members to understand the overall state of Company and Group Company management on an ongoing basis by attending important meetings including Board of Directors’ meetings and exchanging information, and viewing approval-process documents and reports.
+Moreover, directors report the following items to Audit & Supervisory Board Members or Audit & Supervisory Board either individually or through the Board of Directors of the Company and Group Companies.

 Reports to Audit & Supervisory Board Members may be filed directly by Group Company board directors or employees.
 Individuals filing such reports shall in no way be subject to punishment.
 This policy has been clearly communicated throughout the Group and through our internal reporting system.